VISA GUIDE

 Apply for fellow-level or distinguished titles, even if you already have basic membership

-This criterion focuses on whether you’ve made original contributions—scientific, scholarly, technical, or business-related—that are considered significant within your field.
-It’s not enough to do original work; it must have had a meaningful impact, shown through recognition, usage, or measurable influence.
+This criterion focuses on whether you've made original contributions, scientific, scholarly, technical, or business-related, that are considered significant within your field.
+It's not enough to do original work.
+It must have had a meaningful impact, shown through recognition, usage, or measurable influence.

-What matters is not just the impact within your own company—USCIS is looking for contributions that have influenced the broader field.
+What matters is not just the impact within your own company.
+USCIS is looking for contributions that have influenced the broader field.
 That could mean your work has been cited, adopted, replicated, commercialized, or otherwise recognized by peers, institutions, or the industry at large.

 Documentation you need